Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Theoretical framework

 The solution of the TDDE [Eq.~\eqref{eq.tdde1}] for $t > 0$ is obtained by expanding the time-dependent wavefunction $\psi_{\rm r}(\mathbf{r},t)$ in the basis of field-free Dirac eigenstates $\Phi_{j}(\mathbf{r})$:

 where $j \equiv \{n, \kappa, m\}$ denotes the set of relativistic quantum numbers.
-Immediately following the $\delta$-kick, the wavefunction undergoes the instantaneous phase shift [Eq.~\eqref{eq.psi1}].
-As in the non-relativistic case, this shift represents an impulsive momentum transfer to the initial spinor state, populating the relativistic excited-state manifold across the entire spectral range.
-In the weak-field limit [Eq.~\eqref{eq.psi1a}], the expansion coefficients $C_j$ are determined by projecting the ``kicked'' initial state onto the relativistic basis for a given field strength $F_0$.
-The relativistic dipole moment after the pulse is found according to Eq.~\eqref{eq.diP_sig_a} with the relativistic wavefunction in Eq.~\eqref{eq.pSI_Fr}.
-As a result, the relativistic analog of Eq.~\eqref{eq.diP_sig_b} becomes~\cite{sfa:Zapa21}:
+Immediately following the $\delta$-kick, the wavefunction undergoes the instantaneous phase shift.
+Similar to the non-relativistic case [Eq.~\eqref{eq.psi1}], this shift represents an impulsive momentum transfer to the initial spinor state, populating the relativistic excited-state manifold across the entire spectral range.
+In the weak-field limit, the expansion coefficients $C_j$ are determined by projecting the ``kicked'' initial state onto the relativistic basis for a given field strength $F_0$.
+The relativistic dipole moment after the pulse is found in analogy with Eq.~\eqref{eq.diP_sig_a}, using the relativistic wavefunction [Eq.~\eqref{eq.pSI_Fr}].
+The relativistic analog of Eq.~\eqref{eq.diP_sig_b} is therefore~\cite{sfa:Zapa21}:

 For spinor states, $\Phi_i$ and $\Phi_j$, with quantum numbers $i \equiv \{n_i, \kappa_i, j_i, l_i, m_i\}$ and $j \equiv \{n_j, \kappa_j, j_j, l_j, m_j\}$, respectively, the time-independent matrix elements are computed as: